linode/docs/docs/platform/how-to-build-your-infrastructure-using-terraform-and-linode.md

 It's important to remember that:

-* Terraform loads into memory all files with the ".tf" extension present in the working directory.
-As a result, all files are concatenated (in memory) and you don't need to define the provider on this file, since it was declared in `linode-template.tf`.
+* Terraform loads all files with the ".tf" extension present in the working directory into memory.
+As a result, all files are concatenated (in memory) and you don't need to define the provider in this file, since it was declared in `linode-template.tf`.

 * Resources can't be duplicated, so you need to assign a unique name for each one.